-So how exactly do you network your way into a consulting firm to secure an interview when you don't know anyone who works in a consulting firm?
+A question I get quite often is how do you network your way into a consulting firm interview when you don’t know anyone who works in a consulting firm?

 When I first started networking, I did not know anyone who worked in consulting either.
 In fact, it is not necessary to know someone who works in a firm to start your networking process.

-While the goal is ultimately to meet someone who works in such a firm, your initial goal is simply to let everyone you know who you are looking to make contact with.
+While the goal is ultimately to meet someone, who works in such a firm, your initial goal is simply to let everyone you know who you are looking to make contact with.
+Here are a few tips for doing this.

-For example, a friend of mine contacted me, wanting to know if I knew how to make contact with a particular New York Times Best-selling Author.
+Here is an example of how this works, a friend of mine contacted me recently, wanting to know if I knew how to make contact with a particular New York Times Best-selling Author.
 This author is actually a friend of a former client of mine who I have met on a few occasions.

 The person trying to reach this author is a U.S. Olympic Silver Medal Swimmer.
 The swimmer is a client of my friend’s wife’s friend.